MicrosoftDocs/cloud-adoption-framework/docs/strategy/inform/financial-efficiency.md

 ### Recommendations

-Consider these financial efficiency considerations for your cloud adoption strategy.
+Consider the following financial efficiency considerations for your cloud adoption strategy.

 - **Inform others about CapEx to OpEx:** Educate your business teams and leadership about the shift from a traditional CapEx cost structure to a more flexible OpEx pricing model.
 Discuss how the new model improves agility and efficiency.
 For more information, see [The shift from the CapEx to OpEx model](/training/modules/get-started-with-finops/1-introduction).